 - Kinetic Orthotics can be prescribed to correct abnormalities or imbalances in the feet and legs.

-To prevent lateral knee pain, you can take one or more of the following options suggested by Dan Everson Podiatry:
+To prevent lateral knee pain, you can take one or more of the following options suggested by a podatrist at Dan Everson Podiatry:

 - Keep your body weight within a target range for your age group.
 This can help reduce the stress and force applied to the knees and associated ligaments and tendons during movement.